Prince Andrew Is Being Accused Of Racist Comments

 Advertisement

+According to a report by The Evening Standard, the former tech adviser to Prime Minister David Cameron (who is of Sri Lankan descent) said the prince’s comments left him appalled.
+“I remember distinctly how I walked blinking into the sunshine outside Buckingham Palace, reeling at the prince’s use of language,” Silva wrote in a column.
+“He clearly wasn’t taken to task very often by the people around him, which meant offensive language could go unchallenged.”

-And, this isn't the first time Prince Andrew was accused of making racially insensitive comments.
+This isn't the first time Prince Andrew was accused of making racially insensitive comments.
 Former UK Home Secretary Jacqui Smith has also accused Andrew of making “unbelievable” racist comments about Arabs.
 On a podcast released last Saturday, Smith said she previously spoke with the prince during a state dinner at Buckingham Palace for the Saudi royal family.
 “The conversation left us slack jawed with the things he felt it was appropriate to say,” said Smith.
-While Smith didn’t specify the comments made, she said “it involved a comment about camels — it’s as worse as you can imagine.”
+While Smith didn’t specify the comments made, she said “it involved a comment about camels..."

-But, these aren’t the only remarks by Prince Andrew to draw recent and sharp criticism.
-On Saturday, the prince gave a rare but widely disseminated BBC interview where he said he doesn’t regret his long-time friendship with Jeffrey Epstein and showed little empathy for victims of sexual abuse.
+On Saturday night, Prince Andrew gave a rare but widely disseminated BBC interview where he said he doesn’t regret his long-time friendship with Jeffrey Epstein and showed no remorse or empathy for victims of sexual abuse.
 “Do I regret the fact that he [Epstein] has quite obviously conducted himself in a manner unbecoming?
 Yes,” he said.
-When BBC journalist Emily Maitlis quickly rebutted his reference to Epstein’s “unbecoming” character to clarify that he is a sex offender, the Duke of York apologized and said he was just being “polite.”
+When BBC journalist Emily Maitlis quickly rebutted his reference to Epstein’s “unbecoming” character to clarify that he is a sex offender, the Duke of York apologised and said he was just being “polite.”
+Later Prince Andrew stated that his 4-day stay in Epstein's New York mansion after Epstein served time for being a sex offender was to end the friendship, despite the fact that he attended a dinner held in his honour during the trip.

-The Duke of York, is in more hot water than just the Epstein interview — his most recent comment using the n-word is just adding to a laundry list of infractions that also include allegations of his own sexual misconduct.

 Advertisement